OlumideOlumayegun/ai-generated-image-detector/README.md

 2. GitHub Actions:
    + Build the Docker image.
    + Push the image to Azure Container Registry.
-   + eploy the app to Azure Web App Service.
+   + Deploy the app to Azure Web App Service.
 3. Access the deployed app via the Azure-provided URL.

 ## Future Work